Home

 An interesting development in mutual funds is the emergence of lifestyle or lifecycle funds – funds that hold an asset mix appropriate to age and other factors.

-Asset Classes and Age
+Asset Allocation and Age

-In general, the mix of assets (by class) that are appropriate for you are a function of your age – or more accurately, the number of years you have left to contribute to or be supported by the assets.
+In general, the mix of assets (by class) that are appropriate for you is a function of your age – or more accurately, the number of years you have left to contribute to or be supported by the assets.
 As we age, we take less risk since we have less time to recover from the adverse effects of risk-taking.

-The right asset mix for you depends on age as well as risk tolerance, investment purpose, and expected standard of living.
-If your discount broker does not offer an asset allocation tool, consider one offered on the internet.
+If your broker does not offer an allocation tool, consider one offered on the internet.
 In any case, be certain you understand the model assumptions made in the tool.

 Additional resources